-Africa women, asia women's rights, climate change, Climate change policy, Devil's Curve, empowering women, gender equality, global women's news, human rights, international women's news, Marie Claude Bibeau, Melinda Gates, Peru, Stella Paul, United Nations, women and girls, women deliver, women in development, women news network, women's advocacy, Women's News
+Africa women, asia women's rights, climate change, Climate change policy, Devil's Curve, empowering women, gender equality, global women's news, human rights, international women's news, Latest, Marie Claude Bibeau, Melinda Gates, Peru, Stella Paul, United Nations, women and girls, women deliver, women in development, women news network, women's advocacy, Women's News

 Stella Paul – WNN Features

 (WNN) Copenhagen, Denmark, EUROPE: Seven years have gone by since then, but Majandra Rodrigues Acha of Lima still cannot forget the day she saw the true face of a woman’s vulnerability.
 It was June 2009 and television channels across Peru were broadcasting the news of a riot that erupted between the country’s indigenous people and the police.
 In the riot, known as the “Devil’s Curve Battle’ 32 indigenous environmental activists had died defending their land rights.

 A particular image on TV screen haunts her even today: “It was an old woman, pointing at the dead people on the street and trying to express her sorrows.
 But since she spoke no Spanish, nobody seemed to understand her.
 There was such an air of helplessness around her!” she recalls.

 The battle at the Devil’s Curve was a direct conflict between the state police force and a large group of indigenous people who were protesting a government policy that made it easy to grab local’s land for large corporate.
 Although the protest was peaceful, it turned violent when the police began to crackdown on the protesters.
 Soon, shots were fired, 32 indigenous people and injuring over a hundred.
 Nine policemen were also killed in the riot.